 Think of sunlight as a stream, the cell as a mill using the stream’s energy, and the waterwheel as the photosynthetic apparatus.
 Too much sunlight sets the wheel spinning so fast that there is far too much energy for the mill to use.
 Something has to be done with all that excess energy, otherwise the mill’s machinery will be damaged.
 Cladophora, and other green algae (which are the ancestors of all land plants) have compounds called xanthophylls which act like sponges inside the cell, soaking up the excess energy and then dissipating it as heat (the process is called “quenching”).
 D1, one of the proteins associated with the photosynthetic machinery, can be damaged if strong light is not sufficiently quenched but cells also have a clever mechanism whereby the psbA gene that replaces this damaged D1 is switched on by light.
 This ensures a steady supply of replacement D1 to keep the photosynthetic machinery running as smoothly as possible.

 The algae, in other words, can sit in the cool water of Henham Pond secure in the knowledge that evolution has provided them with the tools they need to keep their photosynthetic machinery in top-notch condition throughout a hot July weekend.
 The only question left is what did they think of the music?
 The algae stuffed into my shirt pocket were not amused, but that might be because that particular microenvironment is far from ideal for algal growth.
 I have found one paper that subjected rose plants to different types of music.
 This particular study showed Indian classical music and Vedic chanting to have positive effects on growth whilst rock music had negative effects, possibly due to its vibrations.
-It is, I have to say, not the most rigorous study I have ever seen in an international journal (I can’t even find an impact factor for this particular journal) but it gives food for thought.
+It is, I have to say, not the most rigorous study I have ever seen (I can’t even find an impact factor for this particular journal) but it gives food for thought.
 Fortunately, the rock music used in the study (death metal) did not feature on the Latitude bill.
 35,000 people would argue that this rather narrow study needs to be broadened out to encompass the huge diversity of modern music.
 At Latitude, we encountered only good vibrations …

 Latitude 2016.
 The Lumineers (left) and Laura Mvula (right) entertaining the crowds on Sunday afternoon.